CPSC319-2022/Continuus/README.md

 ### Creating a Postgres DB Instance on Google Cloud

+**Important: Cloud SQL service does NOT have a free tier.
+Therefore this service can cost a lot, take some time to find the best configuration for your expectations**

 1. Follow instructions [**here**](https://cloud.google.com/sql/docs/postgres/create-instance#create-2nd-gen) to create a Postgres instance on Google Cloud
    - Store the password for the postgres user somewhere safe
    - Don't need to "configure a password policy for the instance"